MUTE is a word which means at least two things:

 some data over the secure connection.qlp_receive(QlpConnection conn, int length):

-.
-Receives some data from the secure connection.qlp_disconnect(QlpConnection conn): void
+byte[length].
+Receives some data from the secure connection.qlp_disconnect(QlpConnection conn): void.
+Closes the

 connection.Here the various operations are explained more in depths, telling what each function is exactly supposed to do.